Step-By-Step Guide For Researchers

 11. If the researcher needs to make changes to the project while the research is in progress, they must submit an IRB Modifications Application.

-12. If the research was designated Full Board Review, and data collection will extend beyond one (1) year, the researcher must submit an IRB Continuing Review Application.
+12. If the research was designated Full Board Review, and data collection will extend beyond one (1) year, the researcher must submit an IRB Continuing Review Application at least 14 days before the study's expiration date.

-- If IRB approval expires, the researcher must suspend data collection until a new IRB Approval Letter is received, extending the approval date.
+If IRB approval expires, the researcher must suspend data collection until a new IRB Approval Letter is received with a date extension.

 13. The researcher must securely store all research data and relevant documentation for a minimum of three (3) years after study completion, as required by law.